Toggle mobile menu visibility

 5.3 Withdrawal of any action taken under this policy must be undertaken in consultation with the Head of Service who agreed the original sanction.

 5.4 Records of actions to be taken will be maintained by the Complaints Section.
 A review will be carried out on a 12 monthly basis to determine whether a member of the public should continue to be treated as persistent or vexatious.
-This review will be conducted by the Appropriate Officer in consultation with the relevant Head of Service (if different).
+This review will be conducted by the Head of Digital and Customer Services in consultation with the relevant Head of Service (if different).

 6. Electronic recording of oral communication

-6.1 The electronic recording of meetings or telephone conversations by customers may be considered intimidating to staff or Councillor.
-If a customer intends electronically recording a conversation by any means (e.g. on a mobile phone or Dictaphone), that intention must be made clear to the other party beforehand.
+6.1 The electronic recording of meetings or telephone conversations by customers and service users may be considered intimidating to staff or councillors.
+If a customer intends electronically recording a conversation by any means (for example on a mobile phone or Dictaphone), that intention must be made clear to the other party beforehand.

-6.3 If the member of staff / Councillor is happy to continue with an electronically recorded conversation/meeting, the recording must only be retained for personal use by the customer to help with their recollection of the discussion.
-Electronic recordings must not be shared with any third party for any reason.
+6.3 If the member of staff / councillor is happy to continue with an electronically recorded conversation/meeting, the recording must only be retained for personal use by the customer to help with their recollection of the discussion.
+Electronic recordings must not be shared with any third party for any reason, and this would include posting the sound recording / film on any social media channels.

-6.4 Any covert recording of telephone calls / meetings by customers will be considered as unreasonable behaviour and the customer would therefore subject to appropriate actions as outlined in this policy.
+6.4 Any covert recording of telephone calls / meetings by customers / service users will be considered as unreasonable behaviour and the customer would therefore be subject to appropriate actions as outlined in this policy.

 7. Appeals

-7.1 Customers have the right to appeal against decisions to invoke this policy, except where the decision relates to exclusion(s) from buildings for reasons as set out in 3.5.e) above.
+7.1 Customers / service users have the right to appeal against decisions to invoke this policy, except where the decision relates to exclusion(s) from buildings for reasons as set out in 3.12 c) above.
 Appeals must be made within 15 working days of notification of a decision to invoke the policy.

-7.2 Appeals against any decision to manage contact with the authority under the terms of this policy (other then a decision to exclude from buildings) may be made in writing to the Monitoring Officer, who will acknowledge receipt of the appeal and refer it to the Council's Standards Committee.
-The decision to invoke the Policy and any course of action taken under this policy will remain in place until an appeal is dealt with by the Standards Committee.
+7.2 Appeals against any decision to manage contact with the council under the terms of this policy (other than a decision to exclude from buildings) must be made in writing to the Monitoring Officer, who will acknowledge receipt of the appeal and refer it to a senior officer panel.
+The decision to invoke the Policy and any course of action taken under this policy will remain in place until an appeal is dealt with by the panel.

 8. Summary

-8.1 The City and County of Swansea has policies in place to protect all members of the public from unsatisfactory service.
-The Authority respects the rights of these individuals or groups to make service requests or to complain and have established procedures to facilitate this.
-However, this must be done in an appropriate and reasonable manner.
-This policy seeks to ensure that this is achieved and that the rights of customers, staff and Council Members are respected.
+8.1 Swansea Council has policies in place to protect all members of the public from unsatisfactory service.
+The council respects the rights of these individuals or groups to make service requests or to complain and have established procedures to facilitate this.
+However, this must be done in an appropriate and reasonable manner which also ensures the safety of its staff.
+This policy seeks to ensure that this is achieved and that the rights of customers / service users, staff and council members are respected.

 Social media terms of use